Atlantic.Net Blog

-Ansible is a free and open-source automation platform used by system administrators to install, configure and provision multiple systems at once.
-Nowadays IT environments are very complex and often need to scale extremely quickly.
-Automation makes system administrators’ and developers’ jobs easier, and allows them to focus attention on other tasks that add value to an organization.
+Ansible is a free and open-source automation platform administrators use to install, configure, and provision multiple systems simultaneously.
+Nowadays, IT environments are very complex and often need to scale extremely quickly.
+Automation makes system administrators’ and developers’ jobs more accessible, allowing them to focus on other tasks that add value to an organization.
 Ansible is very simple to set up and use; you don’t need any coding skills to use Ansible.

-Before starting, you will need to set up an SSH password-less login between the Ansible control node and the manager node.
+Before starting, you must set up an SSH password-less login between the Ansible control node and the manager node.
 You can do it by setting up an SSH key-based authentication.

 First, generate a private and public key using the following command: